fgladisch/angular2-webpack-seed/README.md

 The following command will run your unit tests with [Karma](https://karma-runner.github.io).

-A coverage report is found in "coverage".

 ```bash
 npm test
 ```

 ### Build for production

-Production files are located in "dist".
+Production files are located in `dist`.

 ```bash
 npm run build